AndrewHazelden/dome2rect/readme.md

 ![dome2rect conversion process.](docs/images/dome2rect_in_action.png)

-**Step 4.** With the conversion proceess complete we can review the image sequence that was generated in the "output" folder.
+**Step 4.** When the conversion process is complete we can review the image sequence that was generated in the "output" folder.
 If you are running Windows 7 you can use the included review.bat movie viewer.

 **dome2rect.bat Output Image**:
 ![This image is the output from running a dome to rectillinear conversion.](docs/images/zosma_output.jpg)
-This image was created using a dome to rectillinear conversion.
+This image was created using a dome to rectilinear conversion.

 * * *

 ## Batch Script Notes ##
-Currently the tool is an early alpha stage and will be improved over time.
-Right now the only image format enabled for input/output is .jpg files and a unix .pnm image format.
+The tool is an early alpha release and will be improved over time.
+Right now the only image format enabled for input/output is .jpg files and a UNIX .pnm image format.
 In the future all the common image/video formats could be supported since the FFMPEG library is used for format conversions.

 I created the following example .bat scripts to show what is possible:

 **dome2rect.bat**
-Converts a fisheye frame to a rectilinear image
+Converts a fisheye frame to a rectilinear image.

 **latlong2dome.bat**
-Converts a latitude/longitude to a fulldome image
+Converts a latitude/longitude (equirectangular) frame to a fulldome image.

 **latlong2rect.bat**
-Converts a latitude/longitude to a rectilinear image
+Converts a latitude/longitude (equirectangular) frame to a rectilinear image.

 **review.bat**
 Simple playback program to view the image output.
 This tool uses ffmpeg's playback tool.